Ancol Dreamland: Transportation

-Ancol Dreamland can easily be reached by car, motorcycle, KRL Commuterline, or the Transjakarta BRT.
-Passengers who wants to go to Ancol Dreamland by train can alight at Ancol Station.
+Ancol Dreamland can be reached by car, motorcycle, KRL Commuterline, or the Transjakarta BRT.
+Passengers who want to go to Ancol Dreamland by train can alight at Ancol or Jakarta International Stadium stations.
 Because Ancol Dreamland is so large, effective transportation has been a concern.
-Some transportation methods around Ancol Dreamland include becak (rickshaw) and other vehicles such as train ride from the east entrance to Carnaval beach, and gondola to help tourists navigate around the area to their next destination.
+Some transportation methods around Ancol Dreamland include wara-wiri shuttle bus service and gondola to help tourists navigate around the area to their next destination.
 Passengers from Kampung Melayu in East Jakarta can use Transjakarta Corridor 5 to go to Ancol Dreamland, and those from Blok M in South Jakarta can take route 1W to Ancol Dreamland.
+Every Sunday morning from 06:00 to 10:00, Transjakarta provides a specialized shuttle route labeled 51ST from Bundaran Senayan BRT station during the car-free day event at Ancol.
+Instead of terminating at the designated bus station near the west entrance gate, route 51ST terminates at the Symphony of the Sea roundabout just after passing the east entrance.
+People can access Ancol Dreamland free of charge when using this specialized service only.
 During Eid al-Fitr and Christmas holiday seasons, Transjakarta provides a seasonal route from Juanda railway station to Ancol Dreamland, namely route 5H.